 Discovering I had natural sales ability, upon graduating, I joined the sales team at Xerox.
 I learned the importance of a client-focused approach.
 As well as uncovering customer needs and wants, and honed my ability to close the deal.

-I met my husband John at Xerox.
-He was, and still is, loving, tall, ambitious, and his job moved us every few years.
+I met my husband at Xerox.
+John's drive and ambition moved us every few years.
 They were exciting times.
 It satisfied my need and desire for travel and adventure.
 I became a pharmaceutical rep while living in Calgary.
 I traveled all over southern Alberta and into B.C (finally made it!).
 I loved it out West.
 We spent 3.5 amazing years there.
 It is where our first son was born.

 I decided to go back to school and upgrade my skills to work in not-for-profits.
 I was living a good life and I needed to feel I was making a meaningful impact on the lives of others.
 I worked at The United Way Toronto.
 I managed a growing portfolio and stood up in front of large groups.
-I was invigorated with my ability to get people to give.
+I was invigorated when inspiring others to give.
 But commuting and sitting in a windowless cubicle wasn’t for me.

 In my tool belt, I had the beginnings of a strong sales foundation.
 Not only did I enjoy it, but I seemed good at it.
 I could put a marriage back together over several glasses of wine (that had to mean something).
-I had experienced more moves than the average person and learned so much along the way.
+I had experienced more moves than the average person.
 I had “searching for a home in an unfamiliar city” down to a science.
-Enthusiasm and energy was driving me to do something bigger.
+Enthusiasm and energy were driving me to do something bigger.
 I had to somehow incorporate helping those in need to bring it all together.

 Buying and selling real estate can be very emotional and stressful.
 It doesn’t have to be.
 My goal is for my clients to feel understood and heard.
 I work hard to make the process a positive experience.

 As a person I am open and honest, there is no room in my life for anything but.
-I am able to put myself into other peoples’ shoes.
+I am able to put myself in other peoples’ shoes.
 Empathizing with my clients helps me absorb stresses that arise along the way.
 My own experience with moving my family has put me in a unique position.
-I am able to view the real estate transaction through the eyes of my clients because I've lived it.
+I am able to view the real estate transaction through their eyes because I've lived it.